Orchard Supply Hardware: Post-Lowes

+Outdoor Supply Hardware

+In 2019, Central Network Retail Group (CNRG) purchased leases to 7 former OSH locations in the San Francisco Bay Area.
+New hardware stores in these locations were branded "Outdoor Supply Hardware", and kept a similar appearance and experience as the old OSH stores.
+CNRG bought the full "Orchard Supply Hardware" trademark in January 2020.

 Marketing

 Boxcar

 In the early 1960s, the City of San Jose denied Al Smith permission to install a sign along Auzerais Street to promote his Orchard Supply Hardware store because a sign for the store already existed facing San Carlos Street.
 Undeterred, Smith bought a railroad boxcar from Southern Pacific, painted the car with the OSH logo, and placed it at the end of the spur track behind his store and alongside Auzerais Street.
-It remained in that spot for nearly 50 years, and was occasionally featured in OSH’s promotional material.
+It remained in that spot for nearly 50 years, and was occasionally featured in OSH's promotional material.
 Recognizing its historic relationship to the San Jose community, OSH donated the boxcar to the California Trolley and Railroad Corporation in 2013 for display in History Park at Kelley Park.

 Calendars

 Originally conceived as a marketing program, company president, Al Smith who had worked for the Southern Pacific Railroad, had a love of trains and is credited with the theme.
 One aspect that initially made these calendars unique was that all original paintings were commissioned as artwork for each month.
 The theme of these calendars has primarily been trains and railroad history, with only a few diversions, including the 1981 calendar which celebrated the Santa Clara Valley.
 Other images have featured landscapes, steam-powered machines, automobiles, historical drawings, produce from the Santa Clara Valley.

 From 1975 until 1992, railroad artist and local politician Michael Kotowski created each painting with the exception of the 1977 and 1979 calendars.
 The 1977 edition was a selection of “Still Live” paintings by the Santa Cruz Art League and the 1979 edition was a series of Southwestern style paintings by Northern California artist Anthony Quartuccio, Sr. The 1982 calendar had a flight and aviation theme called “Up, Up and Away” for which Kotowski created the original artwork even though it was not train related.
 Kotowski did the layout design and production on the entire series under his tenure as artist.

 OSH's calendars have featured the works of twenty-three different artists who have created over 450 unique pieces including railroad artists such as Kotowski, John Winfield, James R Mann, 2017 Calendar, and Ken Muramoto; Muramoto has the distinction of being the youngest artist to provide paintings for the calendar.